Bryan-2680/Cybersecurity-GRC-portfolio/projects/access-control/least-privilege-misuse-risk-assessment.md

 # Access Control Assessment – Least Privilege and Misuse Risk

+This assessment examines how weaknesses in access governance and information sharing controls can increase the risk of unauthorised activity, fraud, and data exposure.

 ## 1. Objective
-The objective of this assessment is to evaluate access control risks within a role-based business environment, identify weaknesses related to excessive permissions, segregation of duties, poor access governance, and inappropriate data sharing, and recommend practical controls to reduce operational, compliance, and information security risk.
+The objective of this assessment is to evaluate access control risks within a role-based business environment, identify weaknesses related to excessive permissions, segregation of duties, access governance, and inappropriate data sharing, and recommend practical controls to reduce operational, compliance, and information security risk.

 ---